crlimacastro/advent-of-code-2024/README.md

 # Advent of Code 2024

-Advent of Code 2024 solve with Deno.
+Advent of Code 2024 solved with Deno.

 https://adventofcode.com/2024